ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 Clients will wish to display non-string text data in table columns for use cases like the following:

-1. integer data like counts, formatted to be displayed with no trailing decimals
+1. integer data like counts, formatted to be displayed with no trailing decimals ("4", "100")
 2. floating point data formatted to display values in standard ways ("3.1415", "1.04E47", "Infinity", -0.03)
-3. a mix of the above with formatting determined by the application
+3. a mix of the above with formatting determined by the application ("1.000", "-0.030", "1024.000")
 4. numeric values with a static unit string appended before or after (e.g. "$4.23" or "15%")
 5. numeric values with custom unit logic.
 Examples:
     - a file size column that could show the value 1000 as "1000 bytes" but the value 1024 as "1KB"
-    - an elapsed time column that could show 63 seconds as "00:01:03" or "1 minute and 3 seconds"
+    - an elapsed time column that could show 63 seconds as "00:01:03" or "1 minute, 3 seconds"
 6. enum values formatted as localized strings (0 -> "Fail", 1 -> "Pass")
 7. date/time values formatted in various ways ("October 27", "yesterday", "2023-12-28 08:27")